YinqiangZhang/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Yinqiang Zhang is a second-year Master student at Technical University of Munich, Germany.
+Yinqiang Zhang is a second-year Master student at the Technical University of Munich, Germany.
 Now his major is mechatronics and information technology.
-Before this, he got the bachelor degree of engineering from School of mechanical engineering, Tongji University, Shanghai.
+Before this, he got the bachelor degree of engineering from the school of mechanical engineering, Tongji University, Shanghai.
 His research interests are machine learning, visual tracking, and medical image processing.